AdassioST/Arcanoria/Worldbuilding/Origin of Magic/Conduits of Magic/The Principles of Magic.md

 *Fourth thread: Auric Thread of Conservation of Energy.*
 Attuned Element [[Void]].
 (Shadow + Space)

 Spellcraft is a currency of what one holds dearest.
-Power flows only when the caster parts with a fragment of their [[Fundamental Frequency]], consciousness, and being — the caster's own shards of memory, life force, physical exhaustion, or symbolic attachments are the fuel of magic.
+Power flows only when the [[Spellweaver]] parts with a fragment of their [[Fundamental Frequency]], consciousness, and being — the [[Spellweaver]]'s own shards of memory, life force, physical exhaustion, or symbolic attachments are the fuel of magic.
 Every enchantment mirrors the sacrifice, birth, and creation based on [[Perfect Reflection]].

-**Constraint:** A meaningful fragment of the caster is consumed on spell creation.
+**Constraint:** A meaningful fragment of the [[Spellweaver]] is consumed on spell creation.
 Potency is amplified by alignment with the spell's theme and dampened by superficial offerings.
 Not all spells demand heavy sacrifice, but all can be greatly empowered by it.

-**Personal Root & [[Motif Trigger]]:** Accepting a profound loss after attachment.
+**Personal Root & [[Motif Awakening]]:** Accepting a profound loss after attachment.
 Those who learn that true power comes from letting go, that they have their own value.

 *"Masterful dynamics require strength, and it has a cost both physically and mentally for the performer."*

-#### [[Perfect Focus]] - Present Awareness, Serenity, and Flow State
+#### [[Perfect Focus]] - Present Awareness, Passion, and Flow State

 *Fifth Auric Thread of Inertia and Momentum*
 Attuned Element [[Cindergale]].
 (Fire + Wind)

 Fire is the breath that keeps the notes alive, wind is the unseen flow that holds the song aloft.
-It requires calmness and unyielding attention to fully channel the essence of your consciousness into something for it to come true.
-It taps into the flow state and can be heavily enhanced if the caster can remain concentrated in an undisturbed flow, even within the eye of chaos in a storm.
+It requires passion and unyielding attention to fully channel the essence of your consciousness into something for it to come true.
+It taps into the flow state and can be heavily enhanced if the [[Spellweaver]] can remain concentrated in an undisturbed flow, even within the eye of chaos in a storm.

 **Constraint:** Casting demands uninterrupted flow-state until completion.
 Layered and over time spells require more mental action than instant casting, but an unwavering state of perfect spell weaving is a blazing arc nigh impossible to defeat.
 Potency is amplified in silence, ritual, or during a state of flow, such as battle, and dampened by distraction.

-**Personal Root & [[Motif Trigger]]:** Finding direction after being lost and scattered.
-Those who channel scattered energy into a singular, unwavering burst.
+**Personal Root & [[Motif Awakening]]:** Finding direction after being lost and scattered.
+Those who channel scattered energy into a singular, passionate, unwavering burst.

 *"Harmonics' full potential only sustains in undisrupted, unwavering performance."